 The contents of these videos include physical violence perpetrated on infant monkeys, such as hitting with a stick or forcing them to perform tricks for amusement.
 Some videos even show the monkeys wearing ‘cute’, colorful clothes as pets, dancing, spinning in circles and performing similar unnatural stunts.
 But behind these cute videos lie a dark reality because when they are not performing, these primates are kept in cramped cages.
 The infants are usually separated from their mothers and then forced to lead a life in illegal captivity.

 Some of these conditions are extremely poor to even describe, when multiple monkeys are cramped into a small cage where they are unable to engage in natural behaviors.
 Most of the time, their dietary needs are also not met.
-But the loss of a mother can be as traumatizing an experience as it is for their human counterparts.
-We have abundant scientific research revealing that Rhesus Macaques have a variety of complex cognitive abilities which make them similar to humans.
+But the loss of a mother can be as traumatising an experience as it is for their human counterparts.
+We have abundant scientific research revealing that Rhesus macaques have a variety of complex cognitive abilities which make them similar to humans.

 They feel the loss of a mother’s love and care just like a human.
 They experience grief, often retreating themselves from the company of others.
 A baby monkey’s relationship with its mother during infancy is crucial for its emotional development.
 Such loss and isolation can be detrimental to the primates, leading to abnormal behavior and even increased aggression.